landal79/landal79.github.io/_drafts/clean-code.md

 So what can what is clean code:

-Clean code is about recognizing that your audience isn’t just a computer, it’s real-live humans!
-With this principle in mind.
+Clean code is about recognizing that your audience isn’t just a computer, but are your fellow developers.

 > Programming is the art of telling another human what one wants the computer to do.
 >
 > Donald Knuth

 Donald Knuth formalized the concept of [_literate programming_][literateprogramming]: